ee-uet/UETRV_Pcore_doc/docs/source/design_document/index.md

 ### D-Cache
 The data cache (DCache) is a direct-mapped cache with a write-back policy.
 It consists of 2048 sets (DCACHE_SETS=2048), each indexed using 11 bits (DCACHE_INDEX_BITS=11).
 The cache line width is 128 bits (DCACHE_LINE_WIDTH=128), supporting efficient memory transactions.
 The address width is 32 bits (DCACHE_ADDR_WIDTH=32), aligning with typical RISC-V system architectures.
 Data width is also 32 bits (DCACHE_DATA_WIDTH=32), ensuring compatibility with word-based memory operations.
 The offset field is 4 bits (DCACHE_OFFSET_BITS=4), allowing selection within a cache line.
-The tag field is 17 bits (DCACHE_TAG_BITS=17), ensuring correct address mapping, with the least significant bit of the tag index at 2047 (DCACHE_TAG_LSB=2047).
+The tag field is 17 bits (DCACHE_TAG_BITS=17), ensuring correct address mapping.
 This configuration ensures optimized memory access latency and efficient cache utilization, minimizing memory stalls and improving overall processor performance.

 ![D-Cache Top Diagram](../images/D-Cache_Top_Diagram.PNG)